God in Islam: Mercy

 The most commonly used names in the primary sources are Al-Rahman, meaning "Most Compassionate" and Al-Rahim, meaning "Most Merciful".
 The former compasses the whole creation, therefore applying to God's mercy in that it gives every necessary condition to make life possible.
 The latter applies to God's mercy in that it gives favor for good deeds.
 Thus Al-Rahman includes both the believers and the unbelievers, but Al-Rahim only the believers.
 God is said to love forgiving, with a hadith stating God would replace a sinless people with one who sinned but still asked repentance.

+God's mercy, according to Islamic theology, is what gets a person into paradise.
+According to a hadith in Sahih Al Bukhari "No one's deeds will ever admit him to Paradise."
+They said, "Not even you, O Messenger of Allah?"
+He said, "No, not even me unless Allah showers me with His Mercy.
+So try to be near to perfection.
+And no one should wish for death; he is either doing good so he will do more of that, or he is doing wrong so he may repent."

 Omniscience

 God's omniscience is the knowledge of all things, whether they are actual or possible or whether they are past, present, or future.
 It also includes his knowledge of people, places, events, circumstances, etc. God has full knowledge of everything, everywhere, always and from eternity past, and he is fully aware of whatever one thinks, intends, and does, and the reins of all things and events are in his power.
-He knows whatever happens in the universe, down to the fall of a leaf, and he knows all the deeds, thought, and intentions of humankind.
+He knows whatever happens in the universe, down to the fall of a leaf, and he knows all the deeds, thoughts, and intentions of humankind.
 His appointed angels record these, and people will be called to account for these acts in the other world.
 His knowledge is eternal in the sense of being timeless, i.e., atemporal.
 So, since God's knowledge is eternal and unchanging, it is likewise self‐existent and infinite.
 It is self‐existent in that it is not dependent on anything, not even time.
 According to the Qur'an, God (Allah) is omniscient; he eternally knows whatever comes into being, be it universal or particular in character.
 He has known all things from before the creation of the world.
 His knowledge of things before their coming into existence and afterwards is exactly the same.
 Hence, there is no discovery or surprise with God.
-Muslim theologians therefore considered that “omniscience” is a necessary and “ignorance” is an impossible property for God.
+Muslim theologians therefore considered that "omniscience" is a necessary and "ignorance" is an impossible property for God.
 Various Qur'anic verses designate this basic intuition, such as: 3:5, 6:59, 65:12, and 24:35.